A Local’s 10-Day Georgia Itinerary - Countrywide Road Trip

 I think it’s worth staying in Sighnaghi for dinner, but since you’ll have a 2 hour drive back to Tbilisi this evening, I suggest making it more of a very late lunch or very early dinner.

-Either way, my two recommendations for dinner would be Okro’s Natural Wine Restaurant or Pheasant’s Tears.
+Either way, my two recommendations for a meal would be Okro’s Natural Wine Restaurant or Pheasant’s Tears.

 Okro’s has very nice views and serves traditional food.
 They make a very good Khachapuri and also offer tastings of locally produced wines.